wadegroux/United-States-Accident-Analysis-Project/README.md

 Upon execution, it was determined that there were no duplicate rows within the 'ID' column.
 This indicates that the dataset is devoid of any duplicate entries.

-# Data Cleaning: Checking/Removing Outliers
+# Data Exploration: Checking/Removing Outliers
 I am going to check for outliers in columns Sunrise_Sunset, Severity, and Temperature_F.

 ![image](https://github.com/wadegroux/United-States-Accident-Analysis-Project/assets/157087862/5addcd20-43a6-406c-8a14-d6e59e285307)